kklt-zhang/PGDT/README.md

 ```

 ## 🙏 Acknowledgement
 This project is built upon the foundational framework of [MMDetection](https://github.com/open-mmlab/mmdetection).
-Furthermore, a large part of the semi-supervised training codebase is inspired by and borrowed from [SoftTeacher](https://github.com/microsoft/SoftTeacher).
-We sincerely thank the original authors for their outstanding open-source contributions!
+The semi-supervised detection implementation is mainly inspired by and adapted from [SoftTeacher](https://github.com/microsoft/SoftTeacher).
+We also acknowledge the valuable methodological insights provided by [Dual Teacher](https://github.com/XiangtaoZheng/DualTeacher) for cross-domain semi-supervised ship detection.
+We sincerely thank the authors of these works for their outstanding open-source contributions and impactful research.

 ## ✉️ Contact
 For any questions, please feel free to open an issue or contact `kklt_zhang@dlmu.edu.cn`.